bartonlp/site-class/docs/files.md

 list($top, $footer) = $S->getPageTopBottom($h);
 ```

-As you can see in the 'headFile' example the '$this' can also be used as in '$this->copyright'.
-Any of the public, protected or private '$this' properties can be used in any of the special files as they are all included within 'SiteClass.class.php'.
+As you can see in the 'headFile' example the '\$this' can also be used as in '\$this->copyright'.
+Any of the public, protected or private '\$this' properties can be used in any of the special files as they are all included within 'SiteClass.class.php'.

 As these special files are PHP files you can do anything else that you need to, including database queries.
-Just remember that you need to use '$this'.
+Just remember that you need to use '\$this'.
 For example, to do a query do `$this->query($sql);` not `$S->query($sql);`.
 You can't use the variable from your project file that you created via the `$S = new SiteClass($h);` because it is NOT within scope.

 I usually call these files 'head.i.php', 'banner.i.php' and 'footer.i.php' but you can name them anything you like.
 In the 'mysitemap.json' just add the full path to the file.
 For example: